telerik/fiddler-everywhere-docs/rules-presets/filters/hide-traffic-from-specific-processes.md

 1. Create a **Do Not Show** action.

-    >important Note that the **Do Not Show** action is final, which means that no other action or active rule wplaced lower in the rules queue will be executed.
+    >important The **Do Not Show** action is final.
+No other action or active rule placed lower in the rules queue will be executed.

 This sample Fiddler rule hides all sessions coming from a Chromium-based browsers likke Microsoft Edge, or Google Chrome.